SSO

 Setting up SSO in Metabase means that people won’t need to create a separate Metabase username and password to access your organization’s data.
 They can simply log in through the same account as your chosen identity provider.
 The open-source edition of Metabase can be set up with Google SSO or LDAP.

-Paid editions of Metabase work with SAML and JWT standards (in addition to Google SSO and LDAP).
-SSO can also be combined with data sandboxing in Metabase paid plans to define the data that people can see and interact with, based on user attributes such as their department or role.
+Pro and Enterprise editions of Metabase work with SAML and JWT standards (in addition to Google SSO and LDAP).
+SSO can also be combined with data sandboxing in Metabase Pro and Enterprise plans to define the data that people can see and interact with, based on user attributes such as their department or role.